You are here

 IF, VF Tires Increase Field Efficiency

-In a field demonstration this week, Firestone proved that the company’s new line of tires provides more traction to increase efficiency in the field.
+In a field demonstration, Firestone proved that the company’s new line of tires provides more traction to increase efficiency in the field.
 “Better efficiency over the time of a field or a farm can translate into fuel, labor, and time savings,” says Tom Rodgers, Firestone.

 The advanced deflection design (AD2) tires, classified as increased flex (IF) or very-high flex (VF), have technology that allows them to run with reduced inflation pressure, which provides more traction, less slippage, and, in doing so, will make the tire travel farther with each revolution.
 In Firestone’s research, the tires increase efficiency on average by 3% to 5%.